katiestar99/ansible/docs/docsite/rst/community/code_of_conduct.rst

 Don't Be A Jerk.
 This Code of Conduct is meant to be followed in spirit as much as in letter and is not exhaustive.

-All Ansible events and participants therein are governed by this Code of Conduct and anti-harassment policy.
+All Assible events and participants therein are governed by this Code of Conduct and anti-harassment policy.
 We expect organizers to enforce these guidelines throughout all events, and we expect attendees, speakers, sponsors, and volunteers to help ensure a safe environment for our whole community.
-Specifically, this Code of Conduct covers participation in all Ansible-related forums and mailing lists, code and documentation contributions, public IRC channels, private correspondence, and public meetings.
+Specifically, this Code of Conduct covers participation in all Assible-related forums and mailing lists, code and documentation contributions, public IRC channels, private correspondence, and public meetings.

-Ansible community members are...
+Assible community members are...

 **Considerate**

 Contributions of every kind have far-ranging consequences.
-Just as your work depends on the work of others, decisions you make surrounding your contributions to the Ansible community will affect your fellow community members.
+Just as your work depends on the work of others, decisions you make surrounding your contributions to the Assible community will affect your fellow community members.
 You are strongly encouraged to take those consequences into account while making decisions.